citceo/eclipse-bitz-bot/README.md

 ```

-What to expect: The terminal will download package lists and install updates.
+## What to expect ## : The terminal will download package lists and install updates.
 It might take a few minutes.

-What this does: Ensures your system has the latest security patches and software.
+## What this does ## : Ensures your system has the latest security patches and software.

-Time: 2–5 minutes, depending on your internet and system.
+## Time: 2–5 minutes , depending on your internet and system.

-Tip: If asked for a password, use your VPS or user password.
+## Tip: If asked for a password, use your VPS or user password.
 If it hangs, check your internet connection.

 ### Step 3: Install Python
 The bot needs Python 3.8 or higher to run.
 Check if it’s installed: